isomerpages/pa-bukitcanberra/_volunteer-programmes/Smart Nation/Intergeneration Programme Coordinator.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a)	Interested in working with seniors and helping to do programme set up
-<br>b)	Assist to setup devices for students’ engagement with residents
-<br>c)	Prepare materials for the respective sessions
-<br>d)	Able to engage the residents in the students’ planned activities
-<br>e)	Possess IT skills
-<br>f)	Must be patient with elderly
-<br>g)	Experienced in hosting programme for elderly
+			a)	Possess IT skills and experience in hosting programme for elderly.<br>
-<br>h)	Able to converse in at least 2 languages
+			b) Able to converse in at least 2 languages.
-<br>i)	Able to commit minimum 3 months
-<br>j)	Must be fully vaccinated and boostered
-<br>k)	Min age: 18
+<br>c)	Min age: 18
 		</td>
 	</tr>
 </table>